sebalaini/Second_Project_Treehouse.com/README.md

 # Second_Project_Treehouse.com

-Second project for Treehouse.com, create a webpage starting from a base imgs
+The second project at Treehouse.com, in this project i have to create a web page from cero based on a mockup